 Does your accounting software provide reporting by fund?
 If not, check out Aplos’ Accounting Software made specifically for nonprofits and churches.

 Chances are you already have these reports handled, but it never hurts to double check.

 - Income Statement – Look at your income statement for 2019.

 - Balance Sheet – Double check all your assets, liabilities, and fund balances.

 Looking for something more specific about your activities?

 - Budget To Actual – Actuals will match the income and expense accounts, as well as show what you designated for your budget, and how well you did to meet that goal.
 This should be done monthly or quarterly.

 - Income by Department – Now is the time to look at the performance of individual departments.
 By looking at these departments inside your income statement, you can see the transaction history in case you would like to do more research on why a department performed in a certain way.
 This is also an opportunity to add further details to your transactions, as well as reclassify them if need be.

-- Balance Sheet (Again) – If you’ve made any corrections or changes while reviewing your end of year reports, keep in mind that these changes will affect your balance sheet, so you’ll want to finish up by double-checking the Balance Sheet by Fund.
+- Balance Sheet (Again) – If you’ve made any corrections or changes while reviewing your end-of-year reports, keep in mind these changes will affect your balance sheet, so you’ll want to finish up by double-checking the Balance Sheet by Fund.

 Have questions?
 Feel free to leave a comment below!